Diabetes Lifestyle Change

 Is it possible to manage diabetes without medication?

-- Food you eat can affect your blood-glucose level.
-Therefore, you need to take a healthy food with low to moderate amount of carbohydrate.
+- The food you eat can affect your blood glucose level.
+Therefore, you need to intake a healthy diet with a low to moderate amount of carbohydrate.
 Break up your 2 to 3 big meals into 4 to 5 smaller meals; it can reduce blood-glucose spikes.

 - Losing weight helps increase your insulin sensitivity, which has a direct relationship with your blood-glucose control.